In This Article

 To give your living room more warmth and personality, try one of these creative wooden wall panelling designs.
 Adding decorative wood wall panels gives the entire room a cosy, warm feel.
 A wooden wall design not only adds warmth to a space, but also seamlessly blends with a range of design philosophies.

 However, keep in mind that some wooden wall panelling designs have dark tones and can darken the room’s atmosphere.
-If you liked these wooden wall panelling designs, check out these accent walls and how you can use them in your interiors.

 7. Fabric Wall Panels